Everything to the Synthetic: Diffusion-driven Test-time Adaptation via Synthetic-Domain Alignment: Abstract

 \section{Abstract}

-Test-time adaptation (TTA) aims to enhance the performance of source-domain pretrained models when tested on unknown shifted target domains.
+Test-time adaptation (TTA) aims to improve the performance of source-domain pre-trained models on previously unseen, shifted target domains.
 Traditional TTA methods primarily adapt model weights based on target data streams, making model performance sensitive to the amount and order of target data.
-Recently, diffusion-driven TTA methods have demonstrated strong performance by using an unconditional diffusion model, which is also trained on the source domain to transform target data into synthetic data as a source domain projection.
-This allows the source model to make predictions without weight adaptation.
-In this paper, we argue that the domains of the source model and the synthetic data in diffusion-driven TTA methods are not aligned.
-To adapt the source model to the synthetic domain of the unconditional diffusion model, we introduce a \textbf{S}ynthetic-\textbf{D}omain \textbf{A}lignment (\textbf{SDA}) framework to fine-tune the source model with synthetic data.
+The recently proposed diffusion-driven TTA methods mitigate this by adapting model inputs instead of weights, where an unconditional diffusion model, trained on the source domain, transforms target-domain data into a synthetic domain that is expected to approximate the source domain.
+However, in this paper, we reveal that although the synthetic data in diffusion-driven TTA seems indistinguishable from the source data, it is unaligned with, or even markedly different from the latter for deep networks.
+To address this issue, we propose a \textbf{S}ynthetic-\textbf{D}omain \textbf{A}lignment (SDA) framework.
+Our key insight is to fine-tune the source model with synthetic data to ensure better alignment.
 Specifically, we first employ a conditional diffusion model to generate labeled samples, creating a synthetic dataset.
 Subsequently, we use the aforementioned unconditional diffusion model to add noise to and denoise each sample before fine-tuning.
-This process mitigates the potential domain gap between the conditional and unconditional models.
-Extensive experiments across various models and benchmarks demonstrate that SDA achieves superior domain alignment and consistently outperforms existing diffusion-driven TTA methods.
+This Mix of Diffusion (MoD) process mitigates the potential domain misalignment between the conditional and unconditional models.
+Extensive experiments across classifiers, segmenters, and multimodal large language models (MLLMs, \eg, LLaVA) demonstrate that SDA achieves superior domain alignment and consistently outperforms existing diffusion-driven TTA methods.
 Our code is available at {{\href{https://github.com/SHI-Labs/Diffusion-Driven-Test-Time-Adaptation-via-Synthetic-Domain-Alignment}{https://github.com/SHI-Labs/Diffusion-Driven-Test-Time-Adaptation-via-Synthetic-Domain-Alignment}}}.